PacMed Again Recognized as Patient Centered Medical Home

 In February 2013, Pacific Medical Centers received the Patient Centered Medical Home™ (PCMH) recognition from the National Committee for Quality Assurance (NCQA) for its efforts to provide patients with a personalized and highly coordinated healthcare experience in a home-like environment.
 PacMed was first recognized in 2010 and is reevaluated every three years.
 PacMed is proud to continue to be recognized for its commitment to patient care and coordination.

-“The NCQA’s PCMH recognition is another example of our developing a long-term personal relationship with each patient while providing high-quality medical care,” said Harvey Smith, CEO, of Pacific Medical Centers.
+“The NCQA’s PCMH recognition is another example of our developing a long-term personal relationship with each patient while providing high-quality medical care,” said PacMed's CEO.
 “Our physicians are working together to provide a true ‘medical home’ experience by engaging with our patients.
 We take the time to listen and respond to their concerns, work with them to design the most appropriate course of treatment, provide timely answers and check in regularly with them to ensure they don’t slip through the cracks.”

 PacMed has developed a truly robust, systematic way to maintain personalized and consistent communication with patients on matters involving diagnostic testing, monitoring and disease treatment.
 Each of these systems is designed to include every PacMed patient and can be especially beneficial to those suffering from or at risk for chronic diseases such as diabetes, arthritis and asthma.